 Receive the Divinity School's Certificate in the Craft of Teaching in the Academic Study of Religion, serving as evidence of their interest in and preparedness for teaching in the area of religion.
 This certification can be listed on application materials for employment and will be officially noted on graduates' university transcripts.
 To receive the Divinity School's Craft of Teaching certification, all requirements of the Craft of Teaching must be completed within a five-year period.

-- Fulfill the departmental pedagogy requirement for the Center for Teaching and Learning's (CTL) Certificate in University Teaching.
-Please note that those who also wish to apply the Divinity School's Craft of Teaching program toward their CTL university-wide certification must complete all the requirements of the Craft of Teaching within a two-year period.
+Fulfill the departmental pedagogy requirement for the Chicago Center for Teaching's (CCT) Certificate in University Teaching.
+Please note that those who also wish to apply the Divinity School's Craft of Teaching program toward their CCT university-wide certification must complete all the requirements of the Craft of Teaching within a two-year period.

-Successful completion of the program consists of the following (within a five year period; two years, if applying toward the CTL's certificate):
+Successful completion of the program consists of the following (within a five year period; two years, if applying toward the CCT's certificate):

-Participation in at least seven additional programs of your choosing.
+Participation in at least five additional workshops of your choosing.
 These programs may be selected from those listed on the Craft of Teaching events schedule (unless otherwise noted as not-for-credit).
 Note that these will sometimes include select programs offered outside the Divinity School but endorsed by the Craft of Teaching (i.e., listed on our schedule).

 In order to track individual completion of the program requirements, participants must remember to sign in at all Craft of Teaching events.

-For your convenience, you may also wish to download the printable tracking sheet as a personal log of your own progress.
+For your convenience, you may also wish to download the printable tracking sheet as a personal log of your own progress (Word or PDF).
 Please note that this form does not constitute your official attendance record; participants must still sign-in at Craft of Teaching events to receive credit for attending.

-Feel free to contact Brandon Cline, the Craft of Teaching Program Coordinator, to inquire about your attendance records.
+Feel free to contact the Coordinators of the Craft of Teaching to inquire about your attendance records.

-What is the relationship between the Center for Teaching and Learning's (CTL) Certificate in University Teaching and the Divinity School's Certificate in the Craft of Teaching in the Academic Study of Religion?
-The CTL's Certificate in University Teaching is open to all University of Chicago graduate students and represents completion of a university-wide, comprehensive program in effective college teaching.
+What is the relationship between the Chicago Center for Teaching's (CCT) Certificate in University Teaching and the Divinity School's Certificate in the Craft of Teaching in the Academic Study of Religion?
+The CCT's Certificate in University Teaching is open to all University of Chicago graduate students and represents completion of a university-wide, comprehensive program in effective college teaching.
 The Certificate in the Craft of Teaching in the Academic Study of Religion is specifically designed for Divinity School PhD students to demonstrate competency in the teaching of religious studies.
-The two certificate programs are independent but complementary, and we strongly encourage Divinity School students to pursue the CTL's Certificate in University Teaching to develop and to demonstrate further competency in core pedagogical concepts and skills.
-While the completion of the CTL's Certificate in University Teaching is not required for the Certificate in the Craft of Teaching in the Academic Study of Religion, Divinity School students seeking the CTL's Certificate in University Teaching must complete the Certificate in the Craft of Teaching to fulfill the departmental requirement of CTL's certification.
-See the CTL's website for additional information about its Certificate in University Teaching.
+The two certificate programs are independent but complementary, and we strongly encourage Divinity School students to pursue the CCT's Certificate in University Teaching to develop and to demonstrate further competency in core pedagogical concepts and skills.
+While the completion of the CCT's Certificate in University Teaching is not required for the Certificate in the Craft of Teaching in the Academic Study of Religion, Divinity School students seeking the CCT's Certificate in University Teaching must complete the Certificate in the Craft of Teaching to fulfill the departmental requirement of CCT's certification (but note that the Craft of Teaching electives count toward the CCT requirement as well).
+See the CCT's website for additional information about its Certificate in University Teaching.